vasille-js/vasille-js/README.md

 ### 1.0 - 1.2

-- Initial version of core library.
+- Initial version of a core library.
 - Developemnt direction: `performance-first`.

 ## Questions